aishwaryasontakke/Storage-System/README.md

 ## Part 4

 The sort method in Part 3 should run in O(1) time.</br>
 Underlying data structure is changed and the elements are sorted while adding itself.
-That is how we achieve sorting in O(1).